lfit/releng-global-jjb/README.md

 **project**: is the project repo as defined in source control.
 **project-name**: is a custom name to call the job in Jenkins.
 **build-node**: is the name of the builder to use when building (Jenkins label).
-**os-cloud-file-id**: is the name of the managed file-id, which contains credentials required for packer to spin up build nodes on the cloud provider.
 **platforms**: is a list of supported platforms.
 **templates**: is a list of supported templates.